What this SEO checklist covers

 42. SEO audit

 An SEO audit is a health check for your website.
 Perform them regularly to find technical bugs or content gaps.
 Audits show you exactly what is holding your rankings back.
 This gives you a clear roadmap for what to fix first.
+Use Morningscores SEO checker to automatically performe the audit and fix the issues either by yourself or with the built in AI.

 43. SEO for videos